 In most provinces, leases are signed for a duration of one year, and after that (unless a new lease is signed), tenants are by default considered to be month-to-month – meaning that you don’t generally need to sign a new lease for the next year.
 If you intend to move out, the duration for a notice varies by province.
 So be sure to check the guidelines for the province you will be moving to.

-You may refer to the individual provincial/territorial websites for specific information and guidance:
+You may refer to our article series on tenant rights for specific information and guidance:

 Landlords are required to give you notice before entering your unit or apartment for any reason (ranging from housekeeping, renovations, or showing your space to potential tenants if you are moving out).